mikabele/spata/readme.md

 By default, in accordance with the standard, whitespace characters are considered part of the field and are not ignored.
 Nonetheless, it is possible to turn on trimming of leading and trailing whitespaces with a configuration option.
-This differs from stripping whitespaces from resulting field content because it distinguishes between quoted and unquoted spaces.
+This differs from trimping whitespaces from resulting field content because it distinguishes between quoted and unquoted spaces.
 For example, having the following input:
 ```csv
 X,Y,Z